Start date: September 2019

-Candidate with a least two years of professional, full-time work experience are preferred.
+Candidates with at least two years of professional, full-time work experience are preferred.

-We are aiming to prepare the next generation of “data native” managers who are able to take data and transform it into a powerful strategic asset.
+We are aiming to prepare the next generation of “data native” leaders who are able to take data and transform it into a powerful strategic asset.

 We would like to understand how the programme could help you achieve your career goals, and what skills will you will bring to the class.

 When we assess your application we will be seeking to learn: